sbaldu/benchmark/README.md

 #include "Bench.hpp"

-// function that doubles every element in a vector template <typename T>
+// function that calculates the sum of all the elements in a vector template <typename T>
 T accumulate(const std::vector<T>& vec) {
   T result{};